stefankoegl/mongo/README.ttime.md

 * query for some criteria and time(span) AND
 * include some history, regardless of whether they satisfy the criteria or not

-### Constraints

-When specifying constraints you typically want them to apply only to current documents.
-This currently requires to explicitly specifying a compound index including the transaction_end.
-This should be the default behaviour.